- March 15, 1988

 In 2014, Sims debuted in the British GT Series.
 Driving for Ecurie Ecosse alongside Marco Attard, Sims won the races at Oulton Park and Spa before finishing 3rd overall but he helped his co-driver to win the title.
 Alexander missed one round at Snetterton and that’s why he wasn’t crowned as a champion together with Attard.

-Sims connection with BMW began in 2014 and continued over the years.
-The new opportunity arrived in 2017 when Sims moved across the Atlantic to race in the IMSA Weathertech SportsCar Championship to drive for BMW-backed RLL Racing.
-He will share the cockpit of the BMW M6 GTLM with Bill Auberlen.
+In 2017, Sims moved across the Atlantic to race in the IMSA WeatherTech SportsCar Championship with BMW-backed RLL Racing.
+He was sharing the cockpit of the #19 BMW M6 GTLM with Bill Auberlen, scoring three wins and finishing second in the final standings of GTLM class.